Full Guide to North Notts Pubs

 - Brick & Tile Inn

 A busy, recently refurbished (as of June 2018), pub with a regular trade situated on the main road going out of Retford to Gainsborough.
 There is a choice of a Timothy Taylor beer plus three rotating real ales, one often from a local brewery.
 The pub has a sports room with a pool table and several televisions showing sport and there is a quieter best room.
 Outside is a beer garden.
 Accommodation is available.

 - Clumber Inn

-Mid village local, situated on a housing estate selling 3 real ales.
-Recently modernised with a very pleasant if sometimes noisy environment.
-A free room is available for functions and there are often community based events taking place.
+Mid village local, situated on a housing estate selling 2 real ales.
+Recently modernised with a very pleasant, if sometimes noisy, environment.
+A marquee is available for functions and there are often community based events taking place.
 A large outside seating area at the front and large parking areas to the sides.
 Traditional pub games take place.
-A welcoming CAMRA friendly tenant.

 - Dominie Cross

 38 Grove Street